t1/deployer/docs/reference.md

 Defaults to `true` if the `handlers` are empty, or `false`, if there _are_ log handlers.
 - `user-name`: The user name to authenticate with.
 Default is vendor specific.
 - `password`: The password to authenticate with.
 Default is vendor specific.
+- `pool:min`: The minimum number of connections to keep in the connection pool.
+Default is vendor specific.
+- `pool:initial`: The number of connections that should be opened at startup.
+Default is vendor specific.
+- `pool:max`: The maximum number of connections to keep in the connection pool.
+Default is vendor specific.
+- `pool:age`: The maximum age in seconds that an unused connection is kept in the pool.
+Default is vendor specific.
+Note that on JBoss this value is configured in minutes, so values below 60 seconds will be rounded to one minute.

+Note that the `pool` settings are nested, i.e. they share one `pool` parent tag.

 ### `data-sources`